tritchlin/Boardgames_Analysis/README.md

 <br><br/>
 ## Code
 ### Data Prep
-* Get_dummies
-* Remove outliers to avoid skewed data
-* Filter out and drop specific terms from each column based on value counts
+To manipulate data pandas.get_dummies() was used to ensure that itt converts categorical data into indicator variables.
+Data Filtering which include rRemoving outliers to avoid skewed data and filtering out specific terms from each column based on value counts.
 ### Machine Learning Integration
 *